-Welcome to Highspot’s Best Practices in Sales Enablement.
-This is where you’ll find guidance on planning, selecting, deploying, and optimizing the sales enablement solution that’s best for you.
+Welcome to Highspot’s Best Practices in Sales Enablement guide.
+This is where you’ll find tips on how to plan, select, deploy, and optimize the sales enablement solution that’s best for you.

-We’ve designed this page for sales enablement pros who rely upon field-tested tools and techniques.
+With these steps in mind, we’ve designed this guide to provide you with the resources and field-tested techniques you need to succeed in sales enablement.
 Topics range from finding sales enablement analysts and vendors to accelerating sales performance, improving content management, measurement, and more.
 Our experiences and the insights they’ve yielded are now yours to reference.

 Best Practices Guides

 In Best Practices Volume 1: Faster Sales Start Here, we share perspectives on getting started with sales enablement, from subject and role definition to responsibilities, strategies, and tactics.
 The goal of Volume 1 is to equip sales enablement pros to make informed pre-deployment decisions.
-Volume 2, Put Your Sales Content to Work, dives into deployment and how to launch a sales enablement platform and achieve maximum impact.
-Volume 3, Transform Your Business, focuses on optimization and strategies for creating long-term competitive advantage via sales enablement process and technology.
+In Volume 2, Put Your Sales Content to Work, we dive into deployment and how to launch a sales enablement platform and achieve maximum impact.
+In Volume 3, Transform Your Business, we focus on optimization and strategies for creating long-term competitive advantage via sales enablement process and technology.

 Definition and Principles.
-How to make informed, strategic decisions based upon a clear understanding of what sales enablement can accomplish.
+How to make informed, strategic decisions based on clear understandings of what sales enablement can accomplish.